 2.1.1 Definition

 Thermodynamic temperature, T, is a physical quantity characterizing the average energy of random molecular motion within a substance.
 Direct measurement of T using so-called primary thermometers is experimentally difficult, and is only intermittently carried out even at National Measurement Institutes.
 Instead, the Consultative Committee on the Thermometry (CCT) of the International Bureau of Weights and Measures (BIPM) recommend the use of the International Temperature Scale of 1990 (ITS-90) to produce practical approximations to thermodynamic temperature (BIPM 1989, 1990).
 ITS-90 summarises our knowledge of primary thermometry in 1990 and recommends the value of freezing points, melting points, or triple-points of pure substances, which can be used to calibrate Standard Platinum Resistance Thermometers (SPRTs).
-In the temperature range of meteorological interest, (-95 °C to +60 °C), ITS-90 specifies the way in which the electrical resistance of SPRTs varies in between these fixed point temperatures.
-The approximations to thermodynamic temperature produced by ITS-90 have been shown to be in error by less than ±0.01 °C over the entire range of meteorological interest (Underwood et al, 2017).
+In the temperature range of meteorological interest, (-80 °C to +60 °C), ITS-90 specifies the way in which the electrical resistance of SPRTs varies in between these fixed point temperatures.
+The approximations to thermodynamic temperature produced by ITS-90 have been shown to be in error by less than ±0.01 °C over the entire range of meteorological interest (Underwood et al., 2017).

 For meteorological purposes, temperatures are measured for a number of media.
 The most common variable measured is air temperature (at various heights).
-Other variables are ground, soil, grass minimum and seawater temperature.
+Other variables are ground surface temperature, sub-surface soil temperature, minimum air temperature above grass surface and seawater temperature.
 WMO (1992) defines air temperature as “the temperature indicated by a thermometer exposed to the air in a place sheltered from direct solar radiation”.
 Although this definition cannot be used as the definition of the thermodynamic quantity itself, it is suitable for most applications.

 2.1.2 Units and scales

-The thermodynamic temperature (T), with units of kelvin (K) (also defined as “kelvin temperature”), is the basic temperature.
-The kelvin is the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.
-The temperature (t), in degrees Celsius (or “Celsius temperature”) defined by equation 2.1, is used for most meteorological purposes (from the ice-point secondary reference in Table 2.A.2 in the annex):
+The thermodynamic temperature (T) is measured in units of kelvin (K).
+One kelvin is defined as the fraction 1/273.16 of the thermodynamic temperature of the triple point of water.
+Thus the triple point of water occurs at 0.01 °C exactly by definition, the temperature (t), in degrees Celsius defined by equation 2.1, is used for most meteorological purposes: